chenlujjj/VictoriaTraces/docs/victoriatraces/quick-start.md

   all
 ```

+> Please make sure the host address in environment variable `http://<victoria-traces>` is accessible from the HotROD container.
+> If you're running VictoriaTraces locally (via docker or binary), the simplest way would be to fill the host IP of your machine,
+> such as `http://192.168.0.100`, which you can get from the `ifconfig`/`ipconfig` output.

-Simply open `http://127.0.0.1:8080/`, click any button to generate traces, and then check the data in VMUI at `http://<ip_or_hostname>:10428/vmui`.
+Simply open `http://127.0.0.1:8080/`, click any button to generate traces.

+After that, you can check the data in VMUI at `http://<ip_or_hostname>:10428/vmui`.

 See more details about how to send data to VictoriaTraces from **an instrumented application** or **an OpenTelemetry collector** [in this doc](https://docs.victoriametrics.com/victoriatraces/data-ingestion/opentelemetry/).